 Besides, you can also add more custom fields for metadata, create repeaters, and apply media.

 Step 5.
 How to Create Archive Pages: Elementor Add-Ons & CrocoBlock Guide

-Once you are complete, determine the conditions for Archive page template and put the place it should be shown.
+Once you are complete, determine the conditions for the Archive page template and put the place it should be shown.

 Step 6.
 How to Edit Existing Content

-- JetTabs add-on helps you arrange content into tabs and accordion blocks, or apply section switchers making your page content ultra-compact and striking simultaneously.
+- JetTabs add-on helps you arrange content into tabs and accordion blocks or apply section switchers making your page content ultra-compact and striking simultaneously.

 - JetBlocks plugin comes with the widgets required for building and applying login forms, search boxes, WooCommerce cart, registration forms, and hamburger panels to headers and footers built with Elementor add-ons.
-With the widgets, you may change the style and add an extended functionality.
+With the widgets, you may change the style and add extended functionality.

 - JetTricks plugin allows you to apply more visuals and animations to the page making it more striking.
-This add-on gives you an opportunity to utilize Parallax effect for the widgets, apply tooltips for the web elements, section particles effect, and make the content more compact using Unfold or View More features.
+This add-on gives you an opportunity to utilize the Parallax effect for the widgets, apply tooltips for the web elements, section particles effect, and make the content more compact using Unfold or View More features.

 Step 7.
 How to Add WooCommerce Functionality

-Prior to creating a Single Product page template, ensure you’ve already launched a new product.
+Before creating a Single Product page template, ensure you’ve already launched a new product.
 Next, go to WooCommerce > JetWoo Templates and choose where to take content from, hit ‘Create from Premade Template’ to apply one of the instant templates, or select ‘Add New Template’ to design a brand new Single page skin.